os-omar/the-mock/README.md

 ## Mock Rest Api Creation

-To create an Mock Rest Api successfully, 2 steps need to be handled.
+To create a Mock Rest Api successfully, 2 steps need to be handled.

 ### Create a path